 Sentry's debut album This Was Tomorrow was self-released on 14 September 2012 on the record label High Score Records (distributed by Inertia Records) and was selected as the Triple J feature album in the week of its release.
-On 30 September 2012 This Was Tomorrow debuted at #6 on the Australian Album chart and remained in the chart for five weeks.
-Album singles "Dear Science" and "Float Away" placed in Triple J's Hottest 100 for 2012 at #26 and #57, respectively.
+On 30 September 2012 This Was Tomorrow debuted at No. 6 on the Australian Album chart and remained in the chart for five weeks.
+Album singles "Dear Science" and "Float Away" placed in Triple J's Hottest 100 for 2012 at No. 26 and No. 57, respectively.

-Video footage, in which Sentry performs on the American late-night talk show Jimmy Kimmel Live!, was published in April 2013 on the YouTube website.
-Sentry is featured performing "Dear Science" and "Float Away".
+Sentry performed on the American late-night talk show Jimmy Kimmel Live! in April 2013, singing "Dear Science" and "Float Away".

 In May 2013, Sentry completed the 'Dear Science' Australian tour, before announcing the larger 'Vacation' tour that featured support from Mantra and Grey Ghost.

-Seth is currently on the Circus under the Stars Tour with Bliss n Eso, Horrorshow and Ceekay Jones which started on the 5th of April 2014 and ends on the 31st of May 2014.
-This tour travels around various small and large towns/cities of Australia.
+Sentry was part of the Circus under the Stars Tour with Bliss n Eso, Horrorshow and Ceekay Jones which started on 5 April 2014 and ended on 31 May 2014.
+The tour visited various small and large towns/cities of Australia.

-Sentry appears on the following songs: "Phenomenon" by Grey Ghost, "Lazy" by Forthwrite (Pez & 360), "The Light" by Pez, "Our Song" by Horrorshow, "Closer" by 360 and "Put Your Dollar Up" by K21 & Trials and "Reservoir Dogs" by Bliss n Eso (with 360, Pez and Drapht).
-He also makes an appearance in "The Festival Song" by Pez, he can be seen lighting a Joint.
+Sentry appears on the following songs: "Phenomenon" by Grey Ghost, "Lazy" by Forthwrite (Pez & 360), "The Light" by Pez, "Our Song" by Horrorshow, "Closer" by 360 and "Put Your Dollar Up" by K21 & Trials, and "Reservoir Dogs" by Bliss n Eso (with 360, Pez and Drapht).
+He also makes an appearance in the music video for "The Festival Song" by Pez, in which he is lighting a "joint".